 Thrift Shop Opening – 2 30pm – 4 00pm (2nd and 4th Thursday of the month)

-Following a stock inventory at the recent stocktake we will no longer be taking the following items:
+Following a recent stocktake we will no longer be taking the following items:

 - Boys’ trousers (long and short)